Clicky

 Glacé cherries are a type of preserved cherry that have been soaked in sugar syrup and then coated with a sugar glaze.

-These cherries are often used as a decoration on cakes and pies.
+These are the type of cherries that are often used as a decoration on cakes and pies.

 Glacé cherries and candied cherries are very similar, but they are not exactly the same product.
 The main differences are: